 Among the three independent features that characterize a light beam propagating in a monomode optical fiber, namely, frequency, energy and state-of-polarization (SOP), the SOP remains the most elusive variable which is still difficult to predict and control.
 Indeed, the residual random birefringence associated with mechanical stress, bending, squeezing, vibrations or temperature variations make the SOP of a light beam totally unpredictable after only several tens of meters of propagation.
 My ERC PETAL project proposes a radically new approach to polarization control issue.
 The breakthrough idea we investigate, is the possibility for light to self-condensate its SOP into a locked state whatever its initial condition and surroundings without resorting to an opto-electronic feedback.
 The principle of operation of this device, called Omnipolarizer, is based on a counter-propagating cross-polarization interaction between an arbitrary polarized incident signal and its backward replica generated at the fiber end by means of an amplified reflective loop.
 We have successfully exploited the device in order to self-repolarize a 40-Gbit/s signal.
-The bistability of the Omnipolarizer has been exploited to design an all-optical flip-flop memory and an all-optical scrambler.
+The bistability of the Omnipolarizer has been exploited to design an all-optical flip-flop memory as well as an all-optical scrambler and a random number generator.
 Finally, a fascinating physical aspect of the Omnipolarizer has also been exploited in order to demonstrate a polarization-based temporal tunneling effect as well as a polarization-based temporal cloaking of optical data.

 In order to face the non-stop growing demand of data-traffic in nowadays optical networks and to prevent a capacity crunch, a new milestone in the landscape of optical communications has emerged in the last few years, i.e. space-division multiplexing (SDM).
 In fact, in a SDM platform, each fiber core or mode represents an independent channel, which in principle allows to largely overcome the capacity limit imposed on traditional single-mode systems.
 In this context, the spatial-dimension offers new horizons for all-optical nonlinear processing.
 One could provide alternative approaches to multiple-input multiple-output techniques, few-mode amplifiers, spatial demultiplexing, or at least, relax their constraints and provide large granularity for future SDM networks.
 Granted by the ANR research program APOFIS, we have exploited a multiple Inter-modal FWM phenomenon occurring in a 1.8-km long graded-index 6-LP-mode fiber from Prysmian supporting 4 mode-groups and have successfully demonstrated a simultaneous threefold modal and wavelength conversion process of a 10-Gbit/s On/Off Keying signal in the C-band.
 The conversion process is based on a parallel Bragg-scattering phase-matched IFWM process occurring between the LP01, LP11, LP02 and LP31 spatial modes.
 We have chosen this particular configuration of modes to illustrate the proof-of-principle experiment but note that similar results could be achieved with any other set of higher-order modes.
 The conversion efficiency for each IFWM process has been characterized as a function of the initial signal wavelength and resulting converted signals in higher-order modes show well-opened eye-diagrams and error-free processing.